dward2/BME547/Assignments/CPAP Measurements/README.md

 * From the flow versus time data, the following information should be calculated and saved as key-value pairs in a Python dictionary called `metrics`.
 The key-value pairs should be:
-  * `duration`: float, the time duration of the data in seconds
+  * `duration`: float, the time duration of the raw data in seconds
   * `breaths`: integer, number of breaths in the data
   * `breath_rate_bpm`: float, the average breathing rate from the data in breaths per minute